 GC (GSP/CORBIN).
 Valid in lots 94, 111, and 120.

 JT (JAYHAWKER TOWERS).
 Valid in lots 72 (except home basketball game days), 109, and 110.
 No guest parking.

 RECREATION CENTER.
-Valid for up to three (3) hours in lot 90, together with any University Housing, West District Yellow, or Park & Ride permit/e-permit (listed above).
+Valid for up to two (2) hours in lot 90, together with any University Housing, Stadium or West District Yellow, or Park & Ride permit/e-permit (listed above).
 Obtain by checking in at Ambler Student Recreation Fitness Center.